PriNad/QuIK/README.md

 # QuIK
-Welcome to the website of Quantum Information Knowledge Workshop, ISIT 2024.
+This GitHub page contains the code for the website for the Quantum Information Knowledge Workshop.